nicehamburger/BreastCancerClassification/README.md

 ## Project Pipeline Overview

-This project follows a systematic **end-to-end machine learning pipeline** to build, evaluate, and validate a k-Nearest Neighbors (k-NN) classifier for breast cancer diagnosis.

 ### 1. Data Ingestion
 - The Breast Cancer Wisconsin (Diagnostic) dataset is fetched directly from the **UCI Machine Learning Repository**.
 - Non-informative identifier attributes are removed to prevent bias in model learning.